 Length of Addiction Treatment EMI Health Covers

-Addiction treatment can last different amounts of time, depending on several factors, including the severity of a person’s addiction or substance abuse.
+Addiction treatment can last different amounts of time, depending on several factors, including the severity of a person’s addiction or substance use disorder.

 Different plans can also determine the length of addiction treatment.
 For example, some EMI Health plans cover up to 30 days a year for residential (inpatient) treatment in which clients live at their treatment facilities.